mcassels/paintings/client/README.md

 # TODO

 1. Set up email templates with provided text options
-1. Scroll through all paintings with lightbox; have to click something to see reverse.
-1. Switch to new Lightbox solution that allows components in the captions
-1. "Save" paintings (local storage)
 1. Set painting as "pending" when someone adopts it
 1. Styling of everything
 1. fix form validation and style form
-1. PAGINATION of fetched paintings!!
+1. PAGINATION of fetched paintings!! (ant design pagination)

 # Questions for Alisa
 1. Website title